teuben/nemo/docs/source/intro.rst

   *images*, i.e. two dimensional rectangular pixel arrays with a 'value' defined for every pixel.
-  Actually an image may also have a third axis, although this axis often has a slightly different meaning ({\it e.g.} Doppler velocity
+  Actually an image may also have a third axis, although this axis often has a slightly different meaning ({\it e.g.} Doppler velocity.
-  \index{Doppler velocity}).
-It is possible to generate arbitrary two-(and three-) dimensional images from snapshots, FITS files
-  \index{FITS} of such images can be created, which can then be exported to other familiar astronomical data reduction packages.
+  It is possible to generate arbitrary two-(and three-) dimensional images from snapshots, FITS files of such images can be created, which can then be exported to other familiar astronomical data reduction packages.
   There exists a variety of programs in the astronomical community to manipulate data through FITS format.

 - The *table group* appears quite commonly among application programs in all of the above mentioned groups.
-Most of the time it is a simple ASCII file \index{table, data group} in the form of a matrix of numbers (like a spreadsheet).
+Most of the time it is a simple ASCII file in the form of a matrix of numbers (like a spreadsheet).
 A few programs in NEMO can manipulate, display and plot such table files, although there are many superior programs and packages outside of NEMO available with